kstenerud/concise-encoding/cbe-specification.md

 Arrays must contain the same number of elements, and those elements must be equivalent.

 The equivalence rules for numeric types also extends to numeric arrays.
-For example, the 16-bit unsigned int array `1 2 3`, 32-bit integer array `1 2 3`, and 64-bit float array `1.0 2.0 3.0` are equivalent.
+For example, the 16-bit unsigned int array `1 2 3`, 32-bit integer array `1 2 3`, and 64-bit float array `1.0 2.0 3.0` are equivalent under relaxed equivalence.

 #### Containers